M66B/NetGuard/FAQ.md

 --------------------------------

 <a name="FAQ0"></a>
-**(0) How do I use NetGuard**
+**(0) How do I use NetGuard?**

 * Enable the firewall using the switch in the action bar
 * Allow/deny Wi-Fi/mobile internet access using the icons along the right side of the application list

+You can use the settings menu to change from black list to white list mode.

 * Orange = denied internet access
 * Green = allowed internet access

-You can use the settings menu to change from black list to white list mode.

 <a name="FAQ1"></a>
 **(1) Can NetGuard completely protect my privacy?**